Amoralpa11/SBI-project/README.md

 us to work only with one structure to which we add and remove chains every time we move up/down the tree, therefore, minimizing the memory usage of the computer.

-Lastly, we optimize the model using **modeler conjugate gradient**.
+Lastly, we optimize the model using [modeler conjugate gradient](https://salilab.org/modeller/9v8/manual/node253.html).
 This function tweaks the sidechains so as to minimize the overall energy of the macro-complex.

-#### Evaluation
-*Do we have to evaluate the energy of the model??*
-In order to validate the model, we should analyze using a prose like software to assess the energy of the interacting surfaces that were not in the starting set.

 #### Output

-The output of this function are PDB files of the macro-complex/es built from the pairwise interactions.
-If the user specified passing an already build structure it returns a new directory named XXXX_all_interactions containing the PDB files of the pairwise interactions.
+The output of this program are PDB files of the macro-complex/es built from the pairwise interactions.

 #### Complementary software